Why 1916 was the bloodiest year of WWI

 Then, on the 7th of August, the Germans believed that they could take back the village and ordered an infantry attack.

-The remaining Australian forces, which were still trying to regroup from the artillery barrage, still managed to fight them off and the Germans never again sought to capture the village.
+The remaining Australian forces, which were still trying to regroup from the artillery barrage, managed to fight them off and the Germans never again sought to capture the village.

 The Battle of Pozieres was considered a resounding strategic victory, but it was a costly one for the Australian troops.